What You Need to Know

 What Are Alternatives to Medicare Supplement in South Dakota?

-The combination of Original Medicare and Medigap can be replaced with a Medicare Advantage (MA) plan, or Medicare Part C. In MA plans, private insurers usually bundle Medicare Part D prescription drug plans with Medicare Part A and B benefits, along with other coverage such as vision, dental, and hearing.
+The combination of Original Medicare and Medigap can be replaced with a South Dakota Medicare Advantage (MA) plan, or Medicare Part C. In MA plans, private insurers usually bundle Medicare Part D prescription drug plans with Medicare Part A and B benefits, along with other coverage such as vision, dental, and hearing.
 MA plans generally restrict you to provider networks for coverage.

 What Are Medicare Resources in South Dakota?